The Lange Money Hour: Where Smart Money Talks

 Welcome to The Lange Money Hour: Where Smart Money Talks with expert advice from Jim Lange, Pittsburgh-based CPA, attorney, and retirement and estate planning expert.
 Jim is also the author of Retire Secure!
 Pay Taxes Later.
 To find out more about his book, his practice, Lange Financial Group, and how to secure Jim as a speaker for your next event, visit his website at paytaxeslater.com.
 Now get ready to talk smart money.

 David Bear: Hello, and welcome to this edition of The Lange Money Hour, Where Smart Money Talks.
-I’m David Bear, here in the KQV sudio with Jim Lange, CPA and author of two best-selling books: “Retire Secure!” and “The Roth Revolution: Pay Taxes Once and Never Again.”
+I’m David Bear, here in the KQV sudio with James Lange, CPA/Attorney and author of two best-selling books: “Retire Secure!” and “The Roth Revolution: Pay Taxes Once and Never Again.”
 Today, we welcome Jonathan Clements back to the show.
 The top personal finance writer for The Wall Street Journal for eighteen years, he and Jim collaborated on some thirty columns.
 Jonathan’s also the author of the best-selling book, “The Little Book of Main Street Money: Twenty-One Simple Truths that Help Real People Make Real Money.”
 Stay tuned for an interesting and informative hour, and listeners, since our show is live, Jim and Jonathan are available to answer your questions.
 To join the conversation, call the KQV studios at (412) 333-9385.
 And with that, I’ll say hello, Jim, and welcome, Jonathan.

 Jim Lange: Welcome, Jonathan.